 US Rig Count Continues its Decline

-The U.S. dropped seven oil rigs this week, while the number of gas rigs remained flat, according to weekly data from Baker Hughes Company.
+The U.S. dropped a total of 15 rigs this week, according to data from Baker Hughes Company.

-This marks the nation’s fourth consecutive week for rig declines and brings the total number of active rigs to 817.
-This is down 264 from the count of 1,081 one year ago.
+This week’s declines keep the nation’s total number of active rigs below 800, at 781.
+This is 294 fewer rigs than the count of 1,075 one year ago.

-Among the major basins, the Permian suffered the most losses at four rigs.
-The Permian now has 412 active rigs, accounting for more than half of the nation’s total.
+Among the major basins, the Permian shed a total of six rigs.
+At a count of 397, the Permian still accounts for more than half of the nation’s active rigs.

 To contact the author, email Valerie.Jones@Rigzone.com